kammitama5/kammitama5.github.io/_posts/2017-7-27-Thursday-July-27th.md

 - There was one (actually a Big Four company) that really liked me.
-The guy who was interviewing (now a Manager, was an engineer; he said there was *no* way someone would go from being a Manager there without some sort of technical background, which I thought was *amazing*!
+The guy who was interviewing (now a Manager, was an engineer; he said there was *no* way someone would go from being a Manager there without some sort of technical background, which I thought was *amazing*!) was really just a pleasure to speak to.

 - The guy said that I sounded *exactly* like all of their engineers, in terms of the things I'm interested in, and my passion.
 Also, what caught his interest